huipingcao/papers/README.md

 2. After installing Anaconda
 You can put your working projects inside this directory: /home/student_no_backup/<your_cs_username> and create a new conda environment for each project.
 Enviroments can be used accross servers (Kaiju, Shamir,...)

+3. Using Screen
+Have you ever faced the situation where you perform a long-running task on a remote machine, and suddenly your connection drops, the SSH session is terminated, and your work is lost.
+Well, it has happened to all of us at some point, hasn’t it?
+Luckily, there is a utility called screen that allows us to resume the sessions.
+Screen is preinstalled on most linux machine.

+Starting Named Session

+> screen -S <session-name>

+It’s always a good idea to choose a descriptive session name.

+Detach from Linux Screen Session

+> Ctrl+a d

+The program running in the screen session will continue to run after you detach from the session.

+Reattach to a Linux Screen

+> screen -r <session-name>

+To find the session ID list the current running screen sessions with

+> screen -ls